hashicorp/nomad/website/source/docs/agent/config.html.md

     * `cpu`: `cpu` is given as MHz to reserve.
     * `memory`: `memory` is given as MB to reserve.
     * `disk`: `disk` is given as MB to reserve.
-    * `reserved_ports`: `reserved_ports` is a comma seperated list of ports to reserve on all fingerprinted network devices.
-Ranges can be specified by using a hyphen seperated the two inclusive ends.
+    * `reserved_ports`: `reserved_ports` is a comma separated list of ports to reserve on all fingerprinted network devices.
+Ranges can be specified by using a hyphen separated the two inclusive ends.

 ### Client Options Map <a id="options_map"></a>